Quality Control, Modeling and Visualization of CRISPR/Cas9 Screens with MAGeCK-VISPR

 Afterwards you have to setup Bioconda as described here (step 2).

-Then, you can create an isolated software environment for mageck-vispr by executing
+An optional step (but recommended) is, you can create an isolated software environment for mageck-vispr by executing

 conda create -n mageck-vispr mageck-vispr